Suzy Merchant: Eastern Michigan

 While at EMU, she compiled a record of 147–91 (.618), including three 20-win seasons, three postseason appearances and two Mid-American Conference West Division titles.
 Merchant's 2003–04 Eastern Michigan team claimed the MAC West Division and MAC Tournament championships for the first time in school history, earning the program's first-ever bid to the NCAA Tournament en route to a 22–8 record.
 However, Eastern Michigan stumbled in the first round against eventual sweet sixteener Boston College.
 She followed that impressive season by winning 23 games in 2004–05, the most in school history.
 However, a loss in the MAC Tournament semi-final sent EMU to the WNIT where the Eagles fell in the 1st round to eventual semi-finalist Kentucky 79–68.

 In 2005–06, the Eagles reached the 20-win plateau for the third consecutive season and won their second MAC West title with a 15–1 conference record, notching the most league wins in school history.
 Their 22–8 overall record put them into the postseason for the third straight year as the Eagles earned a bid to the WNIT.
 EMU's 1st round opponent, Indiana State, defeated the Eagles 79–57.
 While on maternity leave for most of her final season at EMU, Merchant's Eagles finished second in the MAC West Division with a 10–6 league record and finished 16–13 overall, losing to Kent State 70–56 in the MAC conference semi-finals.

 Michigan State

 Merchant was named head coach at Michigan State on Monday April 30, 2007.
 She replaced Joanne P. McCallie who left Michigan State for the head coaching job at Duke University.
 In her second season, Merchant ousted McCallie's #1 seeded Duke Blue Devils in the 2009 NCAA Division I tournament.
 With her team's Big Ten regular-season co-championship in 2014, Merchant becomes MSU's first women's coach to capture two conference basketball titles.
+On March 13, 2023 she stepped down as head coach for health reasons.